-9. Non-touch technique
+10. Aseptic non-touch technique

 Aseptic non-touch technique (ANTT) is an international campaign which aims to standardise and promote the essential elements of aseptic technique.

-It applies to all invasive and non-invasive clinical procedures and aims to promote a three-way partnership between patients, healthcare professionals and healthcare organisations.
+It applies to all invasive and non-invasive clinical procedures and aims to promote a three-way partnership between residents, healthcare professionals and healthcare organisations.